David Sahadi: Major League Wrestling (2019)

 In early April 2019, Sahadi signed to Major League Wrestling in a backstage role.

-Return to Impact Wrestling (2019-present)
+Return to Impact Wrestling / TNA (2019–2024)

 In November 2019, Sahadi announced he would be returning to Impact Wrestling as producer on full time.
+He was released in May 2024.

+Return to MLW (2024–2025)

+In June 2024, Sahadi returned to MLW as Executive Producer.

+Real American Freestyle (2025–present)

+Sahadi was hired as producer for Real American Freestyle in July 2025.